 Data Scientist at DataCamp

 Sara is a graduate of a master's degree in Business Engineering and Marketing Analysis.
 Prior to working at DataCamp she worked as a Data Science consultant for a Belgian IT company.
-Sara is passionate about education, data science, and business and loves that she is able to combine all of these disciplines in her job as curriculum manager at DataCamp.
+Sara is passionate about education, data science, and business and loves that she is able to combine all of these disciplines in her job at DataCamp.

 Head of BI Curriculum at DataCamp